Best Online Liberal Arts Programs in Massachusetts (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online liberal arts degree in Massachusetts offers a flexible path to a high-demand career.
-Massachusetts salaries are approximately 25.6% higher than the national average for liberal arts roles.
+Massachusetts offers competitive wages for liberal arts professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Massachusetts students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online liberal arts programs and are ranked based on affordability, graduation rates, and student outcomes in Massachusetts.